galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What did the transpose step do?
-Why is it necessary?
-> 2. How many rows remain after the **Text transformation** step?
-> 3. How many unique cell phenotypes were identified in the cell headers?
+> 1. How many unique cell phenotypes were identified in the cell headers?
-> 4. Which cell phenotype is least represented in the count matrix?
+> 2. Which cell phenotype is least represented in the count matrix?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The sole purpose of the Transpose tool is to switch columns with rows (and vice versa), which will make it easier to inspect and sort data.
+There are 5 types of cells in our count matrix: *I5d*, *II5d*, *III5d*, *IV5d*, and *V5d*.
 > > 2.
-The number of rows has not changed since the last step, but the cell names have lost their numbering and are identified purely by their phenotype.
-> > 3.
-There are 5 types of cells in our count matrix: *I5d*, *II5d*, *III5d*, *IV5d*, and *V5d*.
-> > 4.
 There are only 48 *IV5d* cells compared to the other types which have 95 or 96.
 > {: .solution}
 >
 {: .question}